Tressyu/Tressyu/README.md

 <h2 align="left">Hi 👋!
-My name is Tressyu and I'm a hobbies coder/gamer from Europe</h2>
+My name is Tressyu and I'm a hobbyist coder/gamer from Europe</h2>

 ###